ttsiodras/HexSpeak/README.md

 to give it a chance in the benchmarking.
 It ended up half-way between CPython and Clojure.
 It was also the most fun I've had in years :-)

 **UPDATE, two months later**: I added an implementation in Scala.
-It was fun, adding this - Scala has a REPL, so I figured out the APIs very quickly.
-And it's almost as fast as Java...
+It was unexpectedly easy, doing this - mostly because Scala has a REPL, so I was able to figure out the APIs very quickly.
+And it runs as fast as Java...

 Final speed results in my latop: